FISH 1020 The Fish and Wildlife Professions (1 credit)

 Ecology and natural history of birds, mammals, reptiles, and amphibians.
 Typically Offered: Fall.

 Techniques associated with wildlife research and local habitats and areas where wildlife species are present.
 Three hours of lab per week.
 One weekend field trip required.
 Two additional animal trapping sessions also required.
-(Fall only)
+Typically Offered: Fall.
+Prereqs or

 Students will learn skills to analyze, manage, and present scientific data in the fish and wildlife field.
 Analyses will be conducted in R, spreadsheets, and basic data management software.
 Data summaries will include graphical and tabular presentation.
 Written presentation of scientific information will include organization, grammar, and citation formats appropriate for scientific reports.

 Study of how biotic and abiotic components of the environment influence animal physiology, and how the physiology of animals influences their ecology (e. g. , behavior, distribution, etc. ).
 Major topics include energetics, thermal ecology, nutritional ecology, reproductive physiology, locomotion and movement, and adaptations to extreme environments.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged